Tunisia takes part in the global carbon market

 In 2008, the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) launched an initiative to support partner countries in using flexible mechanisms under the Kyoto Protocol, such as the clean development mechanism and joint implementation.
 In the Kyoto Protocol, industrialised signatory countries agreed to reduce greenhouse gas emissions.
 The Global Carbon Market project is part of the BMU initiative and supports Chile, India, Tunisia and Uganda in their efforts to implement the objectives of the initiative.

 Market mechanisms and other forms of cooperation are also mentioned in Article 6 of the Paris Agreement, the successor to the Kyoto Protocol.
 This expresses the resolve of the signatory countries to turn such instruments into fixed components of the new climate regime.
 The project contributes to the practical implementation of Article 6.

 Public and private decision-makers are taking part in international negotiations on new carbon markets.
-They are creating the necessary structures and processes to successfully implement Article 6 of the Paris Agreement.
+They are creating the necessary structures and processes to implement Article 6 of the Paris Agreement.
 Tunisian stakeholders are familiar with carbon market mechanisms and are working effectively to achieve the climate target.

 The project supports the Tunisian National Agency for Energy Conservation, Ministry of Local Affairs and Environment and other actors from the public and the private sector.
 It promotes the development of expertise within the framework of market mechanisms under Article 6 of the Paris Agreement.
 Representatives of these organisations are participating in international negotiations and transferring the specialist knowledge they gain back into their organisations.